apache/pekko/docs/src/main/paradox/persistence-plugins.md

 `PersistencePluginProxy.setTargetLocation` method.

 @@@ note
-Akka starts extensions lazily when they are required, and this includes the proxy.
+Pekko starts extensions lazily when they are required, and this includes the proxy.
 This means that in order for the proxy to work, the persistence plugin on the target node must be instantiated.
-This can be done by instantiating the `PersistencePluginProxyExtension` @ref:[extension](extending-akka.md), or by calling the `PersistencePluginProxy.start` method.
+This can be done by instantiating the `PersistencePluginProxyExtension` @ref:[extension](extending-pekko.md), or by calling the `PersistencePluginProxy.start` method.
 @@@

 @@@ note